Personal Injury Breakdown

 Personal injuries are often seen as physical wounds, broken bones, cuts, or bruises, etc. but there is so much more to personal injury cases than the physical matter.
 Damage restitution touches the emotional health of the victim and those that were close to the victim.
 The injuries may not even appear instantly, they may develop over time and have lifelong effects.

-Most personal injuries are caused unintentionally, mostly due to negligence on the defendant.
+Most personal injuries are caused unintentionally, mostly due to the negligence of the defendant.
 This all comes down to duty of care, meaning the legal obligation of a person to adhere to a reasonable amount of precaution while performing any activity that could harm another person.
 For example, if a defendant is driving their vehicle on a snow-packed highway in Colorado, then it would be expected that they are cautious with their speed, distance from other vehicles, use head/tail lights, etc. to avoid any accident due to inclement weather.
 If the defendant was excessively speeding down the highway before sliding into another vehicle causing an accident, it would be considered that the duty of care was breached and the driver was negligent to the damages he could and would cause.

-Damages from an Accident
+Damages from An Accident

 When an injured victim can prove that the defendant is liable for the accident, they will be entitled to compensatory damages.
-The damages can be broken down in two ways, those that are a direct injury and those that are consequences of the injury.
+The damages can be broken down into two ways, those that are a direct injury and those that are consequences of the injury.
 Pulling from the above example, if the victim of the car accident broke a leg in the crash, that would be the direct injury.
 If that broken leg made them unable to work for two weeks, that would be the consequence of the injury.
 A personal injury attorney’s goal is to fight for compensation for both sets of damages.

 Due to the fact damages are broken down in two ways, it is important to discuss with an injury attorney to establish the true value your compensation is worth.
 An experienced attorney will look at the compensation for the more specific monetary items like the injury itself, loss of wages, medical bills.
 Then they will factor in the less monetary items like pain and suffering, mental anguish, and trauma.